shelbyjs/shelby/README.md

 ### 🚀 Flexible GraphQL API
 * Cashed, persisted and fast API requests.
 * One single endpoint for all CMS data.
-* Schema-Stitch it with rest of the stack.
+* Schema-Stitch it with the rest of the stack.
 ### 🥜 Serverless deployments
 * Follow simple Git Workflow.
 * New deploy of both Admin Panel + API per branch.